DETAILED ACTION

 the join and an internal base of the peripheral seal define a channel (Fig. 6 best shows fluid filling the chamber formed by channels 18,19, and also joins 16; ¶ 49) to be filled with fluid before withdrawal of the catheter from the opaque pouch (Figs. 5-6 best show how fluid 14 is released before withdrawal; also see ¶s 50-51), and the reservoir configured to release fluid into the opaque pouch to form a pool of fluid (Figs. 5-6 best show how fluid 14 is released before withdrawal; also see ¶s 50-51).

-However, Eriksson teaches a urinary catheter assembly (assembly 2 in Fig. 1; Abstract),thus being in the same field of endeavor, which is stored in a curve configuration (as shown in Fig. 1; ¶s 7-8), and also is curved around a join to form a channel (Fig. 7 shows join 23b; ¶ 116; ¶ 122 describes how these inner boundaries are formed by welds in the compartment).
+However, Eriksson teaches a urinary catheter assembly (assembly 2 in Fig. 1; Abstract), thus being in the same field of endeavor, which is stored in a curve configuration (as shown in Fig. 1; ¶s 7-8), and also is curved around a join to form a channel (Fig. 7 shows join 23b; ¶ 116; ¶ 122 describes how these inner boundaries are formed by welds in the compartment).

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have modified the device of Conway to be arranged in a curved configuration and to be curved around a join, as taught by Eriksson.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have modified the device of Conway and Horowitz to be arranged in a curved configuration and to be curved around a join, as taught by Eriksson.
 Doing so thus comprise a channel formed at least partially by the join, and the catheter curved around said join.
 Doing so would be advantageous in enabling the catheter packaging to be shorter and more discreet, and would also aid in straightening the catheter as it is removed (¶s 8, 112 and 116 of Eriksson).

 Eriksson also teaches the pouch and catheter being arranged such that during withdrawal of the catheter from the pouch, the distal end of the catheter does not pass through the channel (¶s 57 and 103 describe how the non-insertable part 12, as well as cap 41 are used as a grip; while ¶ 67 indicates only the shaft as being lubricated).

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have further modified the combination of Conway and Eriksson to comprise and arrange a non-insertable portion in the manner of Eriksson.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have further modified the combination of Conway, Horowitz, and Eriksson to comprise and arrange a non-insertable portion in the manner of Eriksson.
 Doing so would thus comprise the opaque pouch and catheter being arranged such that during withdrawal of the catheter from the opaque pouch, the distal end of the catheter does not pass through the channel.
 Doing so would be advantageous in providing a grip for clean manipulation and insertion of the catheter (¶s 13, 99, and 103 of Eriksson).

 Further, limitations of the channel being “filled with fluid before withdrawal”, “the opaque pouch and catheter being are arranged such that during withdrawal of the catheter from the opaque pouch, the distal end of the catheter is withdrawn from the opaque pouch before the proximal end and the proximal end of the catheter passes through the channel”, “configured to release fluid into the opaque to form a pool of fluid within the channel”, and the opaque pouch and catheter are “arranged such that during withdrawal of the catheter from the opaque pouch, the distal end of the catheter does not pass through the channel”, are considered functional language.

 While features of an apparatus may be recited either structurally or functionally, claims directed to an apparatus must be distinguished from the prior art in terms of structure rather than function, because apparatus claims cover what a device is, not what a device does.
 See MPEP 2144.
 Thus, if a prior art structure is capable of performing the intended use as recited the claim, then it meets the claim.
-In the instant case, catheter assembly of Conway and Eriksson has all the structure as claimed.
+In the instant case, catheter assembly of Conway, Horowitz, and Eriksson has all the structure as claimed.
 As such, it is capable of performing of being used as claimed (i.e. the channel is capable of being filled with fluid before withdrawal, the distal end of the catheter is capable of being withdrawn from the opaque pouch before the proximal end such that the proximal end of the catheter passes through the channel, the fluid reservoir is configured to release fluid to form a pool in the channel).

 Regarding claim 2, the limitations of “the catheter is a male urinary catheter” is considered the intended use of the invention.
 While features of an apparatus may be recited either structurally or functionally, claims directed to an apparatus must be distinguished from the prior art in terms of structure rather than function, because apparatus claims cover what a device is, not what a device does.
 See MPEP 2144.
 Thus, if a prior art structure is capable of performing the intended use as recited the claim, then it meets the claim.
 In the instant case, catheter assembly of Conway has all the structure as claimed.
 As such, it is capable of performing of being used as a male urinary catheter as claimed.